htvekov/openHASP-APDS9930-proximity-sensor-Custom-Code/README.md

 This is followed by a backlight={'state':1,'brightness':xx} command, where brightness value is set to either brightness_low or brightness_high depending on what ambient light lux level has been read upon proximity detection

-When using openHASP Home Assistant Custom Component, the idle_off command will also trigger a state and brightness commmand from the CC
-As the brightness level from CC is fixed, this will unfortunately instantly owerwrite any brightness setting done in custom code
+When using openHASP Home Assistant Custom Component, the idle_off command will also trigger a state and brightness commmand from the CC.
+As the brightness level from CC is fixed, this will unfortunately instantly owerwrite any brightness setting done in custom code.
 So until this gets fixed in the CC, a hack is needed in openHASP Custom Components lights.py file in order to ignore actions on idle_off commands for specific openHASP devices

    async def async_listen_idleness(self):
         """Listen to messages on MQTT for HASP idleness."""